rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 }
 ```

-now in terminal we can run this by typing
+now in terminal we can run this by typing the following commands.

 ```
 javac Main.java